Extended car warranties provide peace of mind knowing that major repairs on your vehicle will be covered after the manufacturer’s warranty expires.

 Top Extended Car Warranty Companies

-We’ve narrowed down the existing companies and found two that sell directly to customers, service their own vehicle service contracts, and are backed by an insurance company.
+We found two companies that sell directly to customers, service their own vehicle service contracts, and are backed by insurance.
 Our top choice is a company called Endurance.
 Our second choice is EasyCare.

 Keep reading to learn about a few key differences between the two.
 We’ll also teach you how to evaluate extended warranties through your car dealership in case you want some more options.